HealthyStockprescription drugs overview

 How do Anticonvulsants work?

-Anticonvulsants include a variety of agents, all capable of depressing abnormal neuronal discharges in the CNS that may result in seizures.
-They may work by preventing the spread of seizure activity, depressing the motor cortex, raising seizure threshold, or altering levels of neurotransmitters, depending on the group.
+Anticonvulsants depress abnormal neuronal discharges in the CNS that may result in seizures.
+They may work by preventing the spread of seizure activity, depressing the motor cortex, raising seizure threshold, or altering levels of neurotransmitters, depending on the type.

 Anticonvulsants for Bipolar Disorder